marley-bradbury/CEGE-Notes/dumb_maths/proof_we_orbit_the_earth_2_million_kilometers_away.md

-# Proof we orbit the earth 2 million kilometers from it's centre
+# Proof we orbit the earth 2 million kilometers from it's center
 ## Variables and constants
 ### Variables
 $a$ = acceleration